stripe-archive/shop/README.md

 following:

 1. Create a [new Parse app](https://parse.com/apps/new).
+1. Copy `config/global.json` to `config/local.json`.
-1. Copy the Application ID and Master Key to `config/global.json`
+1. Add the Application ID and Master Key to `config/local.json`.
 1. Set up the `parse` command line utility (you may find [their docs](https://parse.com/docs/cloud_code_guide) helpful).
 1. Create a `parseapp.com` subdomain for your app.
 The same docs